-The MDFYSP, the body responsible for the monitoring of the implementation of the Act on Volunteering once a year invites all associations, institutions, foundations, other non-profit legal entities, state bodies, and local and regional self-government units that were organisers of volunteering to submit report on organized volunteering via the web applications.
+The MLPSFSP, the body responsible for the monitoring of implementation of the Act on Volunteering once a year invites all associations, institutions, foundations, other non-profit legal entities, state bodies, and local and regional self-government units to submit report on organized volunteering via a web applications.
 The report contains general information on the organizer of volunteering, information on organized volunteering during the reporting period, information on the type of activity/service in which the volunteers were involved in the reporting period.
-Also, the MDFYSP makes a list of volunteer organisers.
+Also, the MDFYSP make a list of volunteer organisers.

-Beneficiaries of support by the MDFYSP (Local Volunteer Centres and Regional Volunteer Centres) are obliged to submit a descriptive and financial report twice a year (once in 6 months).
+Beneficiaries of state grants (local volunteer centres and regional volunteer centres) are obliged to submit a descriptive and financial report twice a year (once in 6 months).
 In a written report, volunteer organizers should describe project achievements and outcomes in the reporting period, co-operation with partners, project providers and their obligations, how the organization's capacities have been strengthened and how the project's performance is valued.

-Programmes/Projects Monitoring Service of the MDFYSP analyses reports on the implementation of programs and projects, among others, and those related to volunteering.
+Programmes/Projects Monitoring Service of the Ministry analyses reports on the implementation of programs and projects, among others, and those related to volunteering.
 Their responsibility is to establish a system of financial control and spending funds in line with their specific purpose.
 Also, related to volunteering in cooperation with the Directorate for Social Policy, Strategy and Youth, it advises and monitors the volunteer organizers in the field.
-So, in 2015, 156 volunteer organizers received advisory assistance in the implementation of approved projects and programs (Annual Work Report for 2015 of the Ministry of Social Policy and Youth).